Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Luxury/long-range EVs (Tesla Model S, BMW iX) $12,000 – $20,000

 Unlike conventional vehicles that can be serviced at virtually any repair shop, EVs require specialized facilities and technicians trained to work with high-voltage systems.
-Limited availability of qualified repair shops creates longer wait times and higher labor costs.
-Technicians must hold specific certifications to safely work on EV powertrains, battery systems, and advanced electronic components, commanding premium hourly rates that exceed those for standard automotive repairs.
+Fewer qualified shops exist, driving longer wait times and higher labor costs.
+EV collision repair bills currently run about 25–30% higher than gas-car repairs, primarily due to battery and sensor replacement expenses.

 Higher Vehicle Values

-EVs typically carry higher purchase prices than comparable gas-powered models.
+EVs typically carry higher purchase prices than comparable gas-powered models — the average new EV price now exceeds $55,000.
 Since insurance premiums are calculated based on vehicle replacement costs, elevated sticker prices translate directly to higher insurance rates — similar to how full coverage car insurance costs scale with vehicle value.

 Trusted by Thousands